danabo/blog/content/posts/Reversible Szilard Cycle Problem.md

 This is the partitioned box and its particle as depicted by Bennett in [#Szilard cycle](#szilard-cycle):
 {{< figure src="../../Pasted image 20220209152732.png" width="400" caption="" >}}
 This is the same partitioned box with color-coded spatial regions which the particle could potentially be initialized to.
 Red is the left side and blue is the right side.
+Note that this depicts 2D space (as opposed to 2D state space below).
 {{< figure src="../../Pasted image 20220209152749.png" width="400" caption="" >}}

 Here the which-side information is depicted with color: Initial states on the left are colored red and initial states on the right are colored blue.

-To be more precise, we should plot phase space (state space), which for a single particle has two dimensions: position and velocity.
-We can then show all initial states the particle could occupy, colored-coded as "left" and "right":
+However, this visualization leaves out a part of the state space: velocity.
+To be more precise, we should plot state space (phase space) which includes a velocity dimension for every position dimension.
+We would need a 4D plot for a particle in two spatial dimensions, and that is hard to visualize.
+For simplicity, let's work with a particle confined to a single spatial dimension, giving us a 2D state space plot.

+Here is shown all initial states (position and velocity) the particle could occupy.
+States are colored red or blue for the left and right sides of the box respectively.
 ![](</Pasted image 20220209152858.png> "Phase space plot of the initial state regions, separating out positive (rightward) and negative (leftward) velocities onto the positive and negative sides of the velocity axis (vertical).
 This depicted state region implies we know the particle's velocity magnitude is within a certain range.")